 We all live busy lives and with so many things to think of and so many tasks to juggle, it can often mean that security is the last thing on our minds.
 We’ll lock the front door and maybe set the house alarm if we have one, but do we often think about anything else?
 We’ll even happily pop that spare key under the plant pot by the door and disappear off to the next job on our list without really thinking about it.
 But are our homes really as secure as they could be?
 Here we’ve compiled a list of simple things you can do that will quickly and effectively improve your home security for that added peace of mind.

 Is your home secure?

 It’s a good idea to consider how well protected your home is, whether you’re going away for a long holiday, just leaving your home empty while you go out to work or just want some added security.
 Walk around your home and ask yourself the following questions:

 - When you’re away on holiday does lots of post accumulate on your entrance hall floor?
-If so you might want to consider getting a secure mailbox to hide any piles of post from prying eyes.
+If yes, you might want to consider getting a secure mailbox to hide any piles of post from prying eyes.

 - Are your front and back doors secure?
 Replace any old existing locks with new secure locking systems.

 - Do you leave a spare key underneath a plant pot or in another easy to find place?
-A secure key minder is a much safer alternative – and you can control who knows the code by giving it to people who require access to your home when you’re not there.
+A secure key minder is a much safer alternative – and you can control who knows the code by giving it to people who need access to your home when you’re not there.
 If you don’t want that person to know the code anymore, you can simply change the number.

 - Is your shed or garage protected with a high-quality padlock?
 Make sure you have a good-quality hasp and staple locking system as well as a secure padlock to deter anyone from entering your shed.
-If you keep a lot of valuables in your shed, it’s worth making sure the shed you have is fit for purpose.
+If you do keep a lot of valuables in your shed, it’s worth making sure the shed you have is robust and fit for purpose.

 - Do you have any valuables around your home left on display?
 Keep your most-important things locked securely away in a safe.